seenthattinker/demo/audit.md

 are sometimes challenged by the RTA.

 {: .box-warning}
-**Warning:*- &ndash; Have documentation ready to counteract any such challenges.
+**Warning:** Have documentation ready to counteract any such challenges.

 SR&ED Support Activities